dannywoodz/fdi/README.md

 Leingingen *build* the C library, rather than just distributing it as a binary blob.

-## Usage
+# Usage

-As an application:
+## As an application:

     lein run /base/directory/for/images

+Supported command line options:

+  * --no-cache -- disable loading or updating the cache.
+  * --tolerance -- adjust the 'fudge factor' observed in fdi/FDI.java
+  * --agents -- set the size of the agent pool used for fingerprint generation and analysis.

-As a library:
+## As a library:

     (ns your-namespace
         (:require [fdi/core :as fdi]))